-Hayden-Sabloff \cite{Hayden-Sabloff} have been proved that Lagrangian fillability and strongly quasipositivity are independent conditions.
-In particular, they gave a Lagrangian fillable and non-strongly quasipositive (of course, non-positive) knot.
+Hayden-Sabloff \cite{Hayden-Sabloff} have proved that Lagrangian fillability and strongly quasipositivity are independent conditions.
+In particular, they gave a Lagrangian fillable and non-strongly quasipositive knot.
 In Section~\ref{sec:infinite}, we give infinitely many almost positive (in particular, non-positive), Lagrangian fillable and strongly quasipositive knots (Theorem~\ref{thm:almost-lagrangian}).